 Step 1: Customer Identification and Risk Assessment

 The initial step in the KYC verification process involves collecting and verifying customers' information.
-This step typically requires customers to provide documents like a government-issued ID, proof of address, and, sometimes, proof of income.
+This step typically requires customers to kyc documents like a government-issued ID, proof of address, and, sometimes, proof of income.
+These steps are the first of verifying the identity of the customers.

 Furthermore, businesses must assess the risk associated with each customer.
 This assessment is based on factors like the customer's occupation, country of origin, and nature of transactions.
 High-risk customers require additional scrutiny, leading us to step two.